-Dame Janet is a Non-Executive member of the House of Commons Commission and Chair of the House of Commons Administration Estimate Audit and Risk Assurance Committee and Members Estimate Audit Committees.
+Dame Janet is a Non-Executive member of the House of Commons Commission and Chair of the House of Commons Administration Estimate Audit and Risk Assurance Committee and Members Estimate Audit Committee.
 From September 2013 she was a non-Executive member of the Management Board of the House of Commons before becoming the Acting Chair of the Management Board in September 2014, pending the implementation of governance changes in the House of Commons in 2015.
 She served as an Independent Lay member of the Speaker’s Committee for the Independent Parliamentary Standards Authority between 2011 and 2016.

 Other Recent Main Activities

 She was the Co-Chair (together with Sir Mark Potter) of the Consultation Steering Panel for the Legal Services Education and Training Review, set up by the Bar Standards Board, Solicitors Regulation Authority and Institute of Legal Executives Professional Standards (IPS).
 The Report which resulted from the Review, entitled “Setting Standards.
 The Future of Legal Services Education and Training in England and Wales” was published in June 2013.
 More information about the review is available at www.letr.org.uk